 "The Earth Machine" Compost Units are available at Public Works, 80 Huston Road, for the cost of $46 each (includes sales tax).
+For more information on this composting unit, please click here.

 We accept leaves and grass clippings at any time, no appointment necessary.